 In a country that we will not mention, there is a large infrastructure protected and monitored by TEHTRIS remotely from its SOC in France, which has been targeted with the well-known weapon called SODINOKIBI.
 We will share some elements about it in this article.

 Usually, this is what all those who have understood the issues related to workstation protection fear.
-We will answer here using an example, without naming the target country or the offensive methods used, so as not to disturb the ongoing investigation.
+We will use here the example of the infrastructure monitored by TEHTRIS, without naming the target country, or the offensive methods used, so as not to disturb the ongoing investigation.

 When the unknown binary in question is launched on thousands of machines, the TEHTRIS EDR agents present in the operating systems (agents that integrate a capability to suspend the execution via a kernel driver) report the information to their EDR manager.